Multiple Hierarchies from a Warped Extra Dimension: Masses of radions

 where the label ${\rm I}$ has been added to denote the heavier radion.
 By substituting this expression for $d_2^{{\rm I}'}(y_{\rm I})$ and Eq.\,\eqref{eq:cf2} into Eq.\,\eqref{eq:B_2_yI}, we obtain a quadratic equation for $m^2$.
 Then, for $e^{(2k_2+u_2)y_{\rm I}}/e^{(2k_2+u_2)y_{\rm IR}}\ll 1$, the heavier radion mass-squared is approximately given by

 Note that the mass-squared goes to infinity in the limit of $k_2\to k_1$.
 This feature is not an artifact of the approximation but is actually seen in the numerical computation as we will show later.
-For $k_2<k_1$, the mass-squared $m^2_{r_{\rm I}}$ becomes tachyonic, and we require $k_2>k_1$.
+For $k_2<k_1$, the mass-squared $m^2_{r_{\rm I}}$ becomes tachyonic, and, therefore, we require $k_2>k_1$.
 The same condition was obtained in~\cite{Kogan:2001qx} where the radion kinetic terms without including the GW field are computed and it is shown that one radion becomes a ghost for $k_2<k_1$.
+This condition is also in accordance with the parameter space that the brane tension on the intermediate brane becomes negative.
 The calculation of the same radion mass-squared using the naive ansatz in appendix~\ref{app:naive_ansatz} also shows the $(k_2 - k_1)$ dependence in the denominator.
 Eq.~\eqref{eq:m_radion_1} is different from that obtained through the naive ansatz by a factor of about $ e^{-2y_{\rm I}u_1} ({u_1}/{k_1})^{1/2}$.

 Let us now see numerical solutions to the quadratic equation~\eqref{eq:exact_masssq} for $m^2$ with the coefficients \eqref{alphabetagamma}.
 The left and right panels of Fig.~\ref{fig:radion_mass} show the heavier and lighter radion masses, respectively.
 For the heavier radion, the mass becomes tachyonic in the region of $k_2<k_1$, as obtained via the analytical expression in Eq.\,\eqref{eq:m_radion_1}.
 Besides, $|m_{r_{\rm I}}|$ goes to infinity in the limit of $k_2\to k_1$.
 Fig.~\ref{fig:radion_mass} also indicates that the heavier (lighter) radion mass is generally more than one order of magnitude smaller than the typical mass scale on the intermediate (IR) brane, which is consistent with the approximate analytical expressions.
 Such feature has been also seen in ref.~\cite{Agashe:2016rle} in the context of the dual 4D CFT.